finos/FDC3-Sail/training/instructions/Connectifi.md

 **Note**: Make sure to leave the `.then()` after the original `fdc3Ready()` intact - don't change that part.

+## Try It Out!

+You can start the tradelist and pricer applications (open tabs for them in a browser), see Connectifi connect and then raise an intent from the tradelist to the pricer.

 ## Connectifi Directory Service

 Use our FDC3 Sandbox app and demo apps directory to test out FDC3 APIs using Connectifi: https://apps.connectifi-interop.com/sandbox